backube/volsync/docs/usage/syncthing/index.rst

    .. contents:: Syncthing-based replication
       :local:

-VolSync supports synchronization of PersistentVolume data across a vast number of volumes using a Syncthing-based data mover.
+VolSync supports active-active synchronization of data across several PersistentVolumes using a Syncthing-based data mover.
 ReplicationSource objects are configured to connect to other Syncthing devices in order to sync data of a provided PVC.
 Any changes made to the PVC will be propagated to the rest of the peers sharing the volume.